tylerinpdx/Flsun-Q5-Ultimate-frame-mod/README.md

 among other problems like the belt coming off the Idler and idler being bent upwards

+you will lose 12mm at the absolute most of build height, I lost 8mm

 TLDR  this mod drastically improves frame stiffness now you have a tooth idler that won't break off